sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ---

-# Chapter 15: A Look at the Future: Generics in Go
+# A Look at the Future: Generics in Go

 - Go doesn't convert types implicitly.
 - For a gentle introduction to the topic, there is [Tutorial: Getting started with generics][go-generics-tutorial].